 6. Dark Purple Red Hair

 Dark purple-red hair fuses rich red with violet tones and makes for a beautiful and sophisticated look.
-Because it is a less natural hair color, it pairs perfectly with a bold, graphic cut like a blunt fringe or bob.
+Because it is a less natural hair color, it pairs perfectly with a bold, graphic cut like blunt bangs or bob.
 A versatile shade, dark purple-red looks flattering on all cool-toned complexions – whether fair or dark – and contrasts beautifully with green eyes.
 However, those with warm-toned skin should note that the purple hue can bring out unflattering yellow undertones.

-7. Dark Red Hair with Highlights
+7. Dark Red Hair + Highlights

 Women with naturally auburn or dark auburn hair can give their look a lightened lift with highlights.
 While keeping their overall shade in the dark red family, highlights will add dimension and movement to their locks.
 Plus, highlights don’t damage your hair as much as an all-over lightening treatment and can make thick hair look less dense and flat.